chipolaris/BootForum/QuickStart.md

 3. In the directory where BootForum.war and application.properties reside, execute the followings on command line: <br>
       > **java -jar BootForum.war**
 4. BootForum is available at http://localhost:8080/BootForum/
+5. Log in as administrator to change the admin password, initial account username/password is **admin/secret**

 * By default, uploaded data (avatars, attachements, thumbnails...) is stored in BootForum folder in user home directory, e.g., **<user.home>/BootForum**.
 To customize this and other parameters, see this **document**